thufschmitt/tix-papers/typing/records.md

 We also extend them to gradual types by identifying `?` and `{ _ = ? }`.

-The typing of records is done in three steps: we first define the typing of unary records, and we then define the typing of merge operations (in particular the `<>` operator) to type more complex records.
+The typing of records is done in three steps: we first define the typing of literal records, and we then define the typing of merge operation to type more complex records.
 Finally, we define the typing of field access.

 The rules are given in \Cref{typing::records}.